pival13/ssbp-Viewer/README.md

 <!--* `-p arg`, `--position=arg`: Set the initial position of the element to draw.
 The position must be of format: `posX,posY`, where `posX` and `posY` can be any real, optionnaly followed by `px` or `%`.
 0 is meant for the bottom and left side, while 1 is used for the top and right side.
 Defaults to `0.5,0.25`.-->

 Once an animation file have been loaded several interactions are available.
-* Change frame: right and left arrows, or A and D keys.
+* Change frame: right <code>$\rightarrow$</code> and left <code>$\leftarrow$</code> arrows, or `A` and `D` keys.
-* Change the animation played: up and down arrows, or the W and S keys.
+* Change the animation played: up <code>$\uparrow$</code> and down <code>$\downarrow$</code> arrows, or the `W` and `S` keys.
-* Pause/Resume the animation: space bar.
+* Pause/Resume the animation: `Space bar`.
-* Enable/Disable looping animation: L key.
+* Enable/Disable looping animation: `L` key.
-* Change the animation speed: 1 to slow down and 3 to speed up.
-2 to reset.
+* Change the animation speed: `1` to slow down and `3` to speed up. `2` to reset.
-* Vertically flip the animation: X key.
+* Vertically flip the animation: `X` key.
-* Reset scale and position: C key.
-* Zoom and move animation: mouse scrolling and draging.
+* Zoom and move animation: mouse scrolling <code>$\downdownarrows$</code> and draging <code>$\mapsto$</code>.
+* Reset scale and position: `C` key.
-* Save animation: Q for a single frame, E for the whole animation.
+* Save animation: `Q` for a single frame, `E` for the whole animation.
-* Show help: H key.
+* Show help: `H` key.

-When saving an animation, the image is cropped to keep only the animation.
-Moreover, single frame are saved as PNG without background, while animation are saved as GIF with background, if available.
-The scale is kept and the position may lead to cropped image.<br>
+By default, single frames are saved as PNG without background, while animations are saved as GIF with the set–or white–background.
+However, if the `Control` key is held down when pressing the corresponding key, this behaviour change.
+Single frames are then saved with the set background–or a white background if unavailable.
+Animations, on the other hand, are saved as multiple PNGs with the set background, or without background if none was set.<br>
+When saving images, whether animations or frames, these are cropped to keep only the animation.
+However, having the `Caps Lock` key on disable the crop completely, resulting on an image of the size of the window.
+Note that this may slow down the creation of the file.<br>
-Screenshot are always saved on a `Screenshot` folder under the current working directory.
+Screenshot are always saved on a `"/Screenshot/"` folder under the current working directory.

 ### Example